 WARNING !
 Some co-ownerships proceed with “special assessments” to pay large invoices, such as those for the insurance policies.
 Many co-owners support this approach based on the pretext that it facilitates the resale of the condos.
 Avoid these unnecessary assessments by analyzing carefully the operational budget of the co-ownership.
 If you find that this is the practice in the immovable, we recommend that you seek to buy elsewhere, as this attitude often indicates an unethical approach to the management of a co-ownership.

-Allocation key Arrears Budget forecast Co-owners contribution Co-ownership fees (condo fees) Common expenses (condo fees) Contingency fund General common expenses Particular common expenses Request for common expenses statement Right to follow Special assessment Unpaid common expenses insurance (condo fees)
+Allocation key Arrears Co-owners contribution Co-ownership fees (condo fees) Common expenses (condo fees) Contingency fund Forecast annual budget General common expenses Particular common expenses Request for common expenses statement Right to follow Special assessment Unpaid common expenses insurance (condo fees)